openshift-labs/learn-katacoda/introduction/developing-with-odo/02-creating-new-binary-component.md

 ✓  Changes successfully pushed to component: backend
 ```

-Using `odo push`, OpenShift has created a container to host the `backend` component, deployed the container into a Pod running on the OpenShift cluster, and started up the `backend` component.
+Using `odo push`, OpenShift has created a container to host the `backend` component, deployed the container into a pod running on the OpenShift cluster, and started up the `backend` component.

 If you want to check on the status of an action in `odo`, you can use the `odo log` command.
 Let's run that now to follow the progress of our `odo push` command:

 `odo log -f`{{execute}}

-You should see output similar to the following to confirm the `backend` is running on a container in a Pod in the OpenShift environment:
+You should see output similar to the following to confirm the `backend` is running on a container in a pod in the OpenShift environment:

 ```
 2019-05-13 12:32:15.986  INFO 729 --- [           main] c.o.wildwest.WildWestApplication         : Started WildWestApplication in 6.337 seconds (JVM running for 7.779)
 ```

-The jar file has now been pushed to the container, and the `backend` component is running.
+The `backend` jar file has now been pushed, and the `backend` component is running.